agenieus/SKILLHARVEST-DATA-ANALYSIS-ACADEMY-STUDENT-DATA-SURVEY/README.md

 - [Contact Info](#contact-info)

 ## Project Overview
-This project is to tell a story on attrition based on employee statistics and analyze various metrics related to the workforce, such as employee attrition, performance rating, job satisfaction, etc.
+This project is to tell a story about the academy population demography based on metrics sych as Country of residence, marital status,gender, education, profession, etc.

 ## The Project Objectives
 Demographics- this summarizes employee statistics such as age group, gender, marital status, etc,